Graduate Diploma in Family Medicine

 • 1 tutorial for each module (2-3 hours in duration each)

-There is also the BCLS competency certificate which is mandatory for examination applications with DGMS, NUS.
+Do note candidates are required to hold a valid BCLS competency certificate which is mandatory for examination applications with DGMS, NUS.
 Candidates must satisfy the BCLS requirements on their own.

 18 Months of FM-Related Clinical Practice